Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 # Linkedin Recruitment Lure Investigation
 ## Part 2 – Dynamic Analysis & Payload Behaviour

-Date: 25th April 2026
+Date: 26th April 2026

 ---

 ## Executive Summary

-This part of the investigation focuses on what actually happens when 'Position Details and Compensation Policy For Emp.EXE' is executed in a controlled live enviroment.
+This part of the investigation focuses on what actually happens when `Position Details and Compensation Policy For Emp.EXE` is executed in a controlled live environment.

 In the first write-up, I looked at how the file was delivered and what it looked like statically.
-From the information i gathered in my static analysis, i knew this was more than a simple phishing attempt, but i was surprised how sophisticated this malware turned out to be the more I pulled the thread.
+From the information I gathered in my static analysis, I knew this was more than a simple phishing attempt, but I was surprised how sophisticated this malware turned out to be the more I pulled the thread.

 After running it in a lab, it turned out to be a very stealthy, complex structure.

 Instead of one obvious payload, this is a **multi-stage setup** using:

 - disguised files
-- a batch script to control execution - a password-protected archive
+- a batch script to control execution
+- a password-protected archive
-- and a bundled, complete Python environment running under a fake system process name
+- a bundled, complete Python environment running under a fake system process name
 - persistent C2 communication

 ---

 ## Introduction

-In my initial investigation into this Linkedin recruitment lure, I focused on the delivery chain and file structure without executing the payload.
+In my initial investigation into this LinkedIn recruitment lure, I focused on the delivery chain and file structure without executing the payload.

 At that point, my thinking was that the main activity would probably come from one of the DLLs in the package, maybe through sideloading.

 That wasn’t completely wrong, but it didn’t explain everything.

 To get a clearer picture, I moved into a lab and looked at what actually happens when the file is run.

+---

 ## Tools Used

 - Windows 10 VM
 - Process Explorer
 - Burp Suite
-- WireShark
+- Wireshark
 - Kali Linux VM for file analysis
-- Cyberchef
+- CyberChef

 ---